Academic + Passion Project

 Cost of a tool only needed once

-Hassle of locating an associate at the hardware store for help
+Hassle of locating an associate for help

-This helped me figure out the main features and flow.
 I used the Marvel app to take photos of the notecards, uploading them into the platform, creating my first interactive prototype!

-User tasks for the usability testing
+User tasks for usability testing

 Following the same steps Alex did, who was planning on working in their yard over the weekend and needed a push lawn mower.
 They used the app to search nearby and to find the right tool to borrow.